Sonosfera

 A standard mid-sized studio running multiple classes a day can expect to pay hundreds of pounds annually.
 This covers both background reception music and instructor-led classes.
 You can read more about general business rates in How Much Does a Music Licence Cost for a Small Business?.

-Switching to a commercial B2B platform saves the average independent studio hundreds of pounds in its first year.
-You only need to pay for the specific type of music you play, and affordable commercial alternatives exist to keep you fully compliant.
+Switching to a commercial B2B platform can make music licensing simpler for independent studios.
+You still need to check the specific type of music you play, but affordable commercial alternatives can reduce reliance on consumer playlists and unclear rights.

 By 2026, the majority of independent boutique studios will move away from chart music entirely to avoid escalating PPL PRS tariffs.
 The current system punishes small operators.
 You can explore Custom Music for Business: Real Costs, Options & Who Needs It (2026) to see the shift happening across the high street.